112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 5,000 bridges were blown-up.

 Three-fifths of all French railroad stock was either destroyed or taken to Germany by Germans as they retreated in 1945.

 Half of all the livestock in France was lost or stolen.

 Three-fourths of all the agricultural equipment was lost.

 12,500,000,000 man-hours of labor, which millions of Frenchmen were forced to perform for the Germans were lost to France.

-The national debt <em>increased</em> 32 billion dollars.
+The national debt _increased_ 32 billion dollars.

-These figures represent a loss to France of half of her national wealth - or the total earnings of all Frenchmen, for two years.
+These figures represent a loss to France of half of her national wealth — or the total earnings of all Frenchmen, for two years.

 In labor